|

 As a school, we use Talk4Writing as a framework- all units are based on this.

-In the second part of this half-term, we will focus on developing non-fiction writing with newspaper reports.
+In the first part of this half-term, we will continue developing non-fiction writing with newspaper reports.

 Class Novel: In class, we will begin reading Journey to Jo'burg by Beverley Naidoo.
 This tells an important story in an age appropriate manner, however it may open up some conversations at home about equality, racism and its history.